TiesNetwork/node-ebml/README.md

 # install

 ```
-npm install ebml --save
+npm install universal-ebml --save
 ```

 # usage

-The `Decoder()` class is implemented as a [Node Transform stream](https://nodejs.org/api/stream.html#stream_class_stream_transform).
+The `Decoder(options, schema)` class is implemented as a [Node Transform stream](https://nodejs.org/api/stream.html#stream_class_stream_transform).
 As input it takes ebml.
 As output it emits a sequence of chunks: two-element arrays looking like this example.

 ```
 [ "tag",